2025–26 Bowling Green Falcons men's ice hockey season

-The 2025–26 Bowling Green Falcons men's ice hockey season will be the 57th season of play for the program and the 47th in the CCHA.
-The Falcons will represent Bowling Green State University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Slater Family Ice Arena and be coached by Dennis Williams in his 3rd season.
+The 2025–26 Bowling Green Falcons men's ice hockey season was the 57th season of play for the program and the 47th in the CCHA.
+The Falcons represented Bowling Green State University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Slater Family Ice Arena and were coached by Dennis Williams in his 3rd season.